pabloholguin08/pabloholguin08/README.md

 # 👋 Hi, I'm Juan Pablo Holguín Cuartas

 ## 📖 About Me
-I'm a **Labor Technician in Software Development**, passionate about technology, teamwork, and continuous learning.
+I'm a **Software developer**, passionate about technology, teamwork, and continuous learning.
 I consider myself proactive, responsible, and a strong communicator with leadership skills.
 My goal is to contribute to meaningful projects while improving my skills and knowledge.

 ## 🎓 Education
 - **2022-2023** - Technologist Analysis and Development of Information Systems | **SENA**